mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/randomness/Architecture.md

 #### Inputs

 - `seed`: random seed that feeds into the verifiable random algorithm, must be different every time.
-Until it it possible to get the `block_hash` on StarkNet, it is recommended to use `hash(request_address, hash(nonce, block_timestamp))`
 - `callback_address`: address to call `receive_random_words` on with the randomness
 - `callback_gas_limit`: gas limit on the callback function
 - `publish_delay`: minimum number of blocks to wait from the request to fulfillment
 - `num_words`: number of random words to receive in one call.
-Each word is a felt, so 251 bits of randomness
+Each word is a felt252.

 #### Returns